SitecorePowerShell/Console/Documentation/Markdown/Get-User.md

 ## Detailed Description

-The Get-User cmdlet gets a user or performs a search to retrieve multiple users from Sitecore.
+The Get-User command returns a user or performs a search to retrieve multiple users from Sitecore.

 The Identity parameter specifies the Sitecore user to get.
 You can specify a user by its local name or fully qualified name.
 You can also specify user object variable, such as $&lt;user&gt;.